 18 May 2026

-In 2022, as part of a separate opnMe call, we had shared our library with 20 scientists across the globe.
-We recently interviewed one of those winners, Dr. Teresa Gagliano, Associate Professor in Experimental Biology at the University of Udine, Italy, to learn how screening the opnMe molecule library allowed her team to identify an unexpected biological target in an aggressive form of gastrointestinal cancer.
+In 2022, we shared our entire “molecule to order” library with 20 scientists across the globe to enable the systematic screening and profiling of novel biological hypotheses relevant to human disease.
+We recently spoke with one of those winners, Dr. Teresa Gagliano, Associate Professor in Experimental Biology at the University of Udine, Italy, to learn how screening the opnMe molecule library allowed her team to identify an unexpected biological target in an aggressive form of gastrointestinal cancer.

 opnMe: Could you please tell us about your research?